Matching With Pre-Existing Binding Agreements: The Agreeable Core: Model

 \subsection{Efficiency}

-In this subsection we investigate the efficiency of the agreeable core.
-Our first observation is that every match in the agreeable core is not Pareto dominated:\footnote{ We say that $\nat$ \textit{Pareto dominates} $\mat$ if every agent weakly prefers $\nat$ to $\mat$ and at least one agent strictly prefers $\nat$ to $\mat$. } if $\nat$ Pareto dominates $\mat$, then $\Age$ (which is always agreeable) blocks $\mat$ through $\nat$.
-Our second observations is a kind of converse: if $\rema$ is not Pareto dominated, then $\rema$ is in the agreeable core.
+In this subsection I investigate the efficiency of the agreeable core.
+My first observation is that no match in the agreeable core is Pareto dominated:\footnote{ I say that $\nat$ \textit{Pareto dominates} $\mat$ if every agent weakly prefers $\nat$ to $\mat$ and at least one agent strictly prefers $\nat$ to $\mat$. } if $\nat$ Pareto dominates $\mat$, then the grand coalition $\Age$ (which is always agreeable) blocks $\mat$ through $\nat$.
+My second observations is a kind of a converse: if $\rema$ is not Pareto dominated, then $\rema$ is in the agreeable core.
 To see this, suppose (toward a contradiction) that some agreeable coalition $\Coal$ blocks $\rema$ through $\mat$.
-But then because $\rema(\Coal)= \mat(\Coal) = \Coal$, we can define $\mat ' $ that agrees with $\mat$ for agents in $\Coal$ and agrees with $\rema$ everywhere else.
+But then because $\rema(\Coal)= \mat(\Coal) = \Coal$, I can define $\mat ' $ that agrees with $\mat$ for agents in $\Coal$ and agrees with $\rema$ everywhere else.
 But $\mat ' $ then Pareto dominates $\rema$, a contradiction to the supposition that $\rema$ is Pareto efficient. \begin{remark} Every $\mat$ in the agreeable core is Pareto efficient.\footnote{ If $\mat$ is not Pareto dominated by any $\nat$, then $\mat$ is \textit{Pareto efficient}. } Moreover, $\rema$ is Pareto efficient if and only if the $\rema$ is the unique element of the agreeable core. \end{remark}

 \Cref{rem:efficiency} assures us that the agreeable core satisfies the most common efficiency standard.